tanya-bas/playground/red-teaming/sample_generation/README.md

 ## 8. Duplicate Prevention

 Within each (attack, channel) pair, `previous_variants` is passed to the LLM so it avoids repeating already-generated messages.
+To make this effective, variants are generated in rounds: all (attack, channel) pairs run in parallel for variant 1, then variant 2, and so on.
+Each round's outputs are appended to `variants_by_pair` before the next round starts, so the LLM always sees all previously generated messages for that pair when producing the next variant.

 ---